hknd23/idcempy/docs/ziopcpy_tutorial.rst

 ***************
-zmiopc Package
+IDCeMPy Package
 ***************

 The IDCeMPy package contains a number of functions that allow users to estimate "inflated" ordered probit (OP) models when the outcome variable has an excess number of observations in either the "zero" or the "middle" categories.
 The models can be estimated without (ZiOP and MiOP) and with (ZiOPC and MiOPC) correlated errors.
-In addition, IDCeMPy allows users to easily compute a number of post-estimation diagnostic tests, marginal effects.
+In addition, IDCeMPy allows users to easily obtain fitted values, calculate goodness-of-fit and diagnostic tests, and marginal effects.
+This tutorial introduces all the aforementioned features of the package.

 Data Description
 ================

+Data for the applications below come from two different sources.

-To illustrate the use of the ZiOP and ZiOPC functions, we use data from the National Youth Tobacco Survey (`2018 <https://www.cdc.gov/tobacco/data_statistics/surveys/nyts/index.htm>`__).
+1. We use data from the National Youth Tobacco Survey (`2018 <https://www.cdc.gov/tobacco/data_statistics/surveys/nyts/index.htm>`__) to illustrate the use of ordered probit models with a "zero-inflated" outcome variable.
 This survey allows us to measure self-reported *Tobacco Consumption* among youngsters.
-Specifically, respondents of the survey answered the following question [Q9]: About how many cigarretes have you smoked in your entire life.
-Responses in our application are coded as follows:
+Specifically, respondents of the survey answered the following question [Q9]: About how many cigarretes have you smoked in your entire life, and their responses are coded as follows:

 + 0: I have never smoked cigarettes, not even one or two puffs
 + 1: 1 Cigarette